Actinide: Applications

 Plutonium-238 is potentially more efficient isotope for nuclear reactors, since it has smaller critical mass than uranium-235, but it continues to release much thermal energy (0.56 W/g) by decay even when the fission chain reaction is stopped by control rods.
 Its application is limited by its high price (about US$1000/g).
 This isotope has been used in thermopiles and water distillation systems of some space satellites and stations.
-So Galileo and Apollo spacecraft (e.g. Apollo 14) had heaters powered by kilogram quantities of plutonium-238 oxide; this heat is also transformed into electricity with thermopiles.
-The decay of plutonium-238 produces relatively harmless alpha particles and is not accompanied by gamma-irradiation.
+The Galileo and Apollo spacecraft (e.g. Apollo 14) had heaters powered by kilogram quantities of plutonium-238 oxide; this heat is also transformed into electricity with thermopiles.
+The decay of plutonium-238 produces relatively harmless alpha particles and is not accompanied by gamma rays.
 Therefore, this isotope (~160 mg) is used as the energy source in heart pacemakers where it lasts about 5 times longer than conventional batteries.

 Actinium-227 is used as a neutron source.
 Its high specific energy (14.5 W/g) and the possibility of obtaining significant quantities of thermally stable compounds are attractive for use in long-lasting thermoelectric generators for remote use.
 228Ac is used as an indicator of radioactivity in chemical research, as it emits high-energy electrons (2.18 MeV) that can be easily detected.
 228Ac-228Ra mixtures are widely used as an intense gamma-source in industry and medicine.

 Development of self-glowing actinide-doped materials with durable crystalline matrices is a new area of actinide utilization as the addition of alpha-emitting radionuclides to some glasses and crystals may confer luminescence.

 Toxicity

 Radioactive substances can harm human health via (i) local skin contamination, (ii) internal exposure due to ingestion of radioactive isotopes, and (iii) external overexposure by β-activity and γ-radiation.
 Together with radium and transuranium elements, actinium is one of the most dangerous radioactive poisons with high specific α-activity.
 The most important feature of actinium is its ability to accumulate and remain in the surface layer of skeletons.
 At the initial stage of poisoning, actinium accumulates in the liver.
 Another danger of actinium is that it undergoes radioactive decay faster than being excreted.
 Adsorption from the digestive tract is much smaller (~0.05%) for actinium than radium.

 Protactinium in the body tends to accumulate in the kidneys and bones.
-The maximum safe dose of protactinium in the human body is 0.03 µCi that corresponds to 0.5 micrograms of 231Pa.
+The maximum safe dose of protactinium in the human body is 0.03 μCi that corresponds to 0.5 micrograms of 231Pa.
 This isotope, which might be present in the air as aerosol, is 2.5×10^8 times more toxic than hydrocyanic acid.